 Careful screening of the list of current University Property is to take place prior to the purchase of Property to ensure that the Property is needed and that the need cannot be satisfied with Property already in the possession of the University.

-Requisitions for federally funded Property will be screened prior to issuance of a purchase order to avoid duplication and unnecessary purchase of non-expendable Property.
+Requisitions for federally funded Property will be screened prior to issuance of a purchase order to avoid duplication and unnecessary purchases of Property.
 The guidelines and responsibilities for completing the screening requirements are as follows:

 Screening for Property valued from $5,000 to $9,999 will be carried out by the department or unit and will be restricted to screening of like Property under the custody of that department or unit.
 The PMO is available to assist in identifying this category of Property.

-Screening for Property with a unit value of $10,000 or more will be carried out by a joint effort of the department and the PMO with the process initiated by the requisitioning department.
+Screening for Property with a unit value of $10,000 or more will be carried out by a joint effort of the department and the PMO with the process initiated by the Responsible Department.
 This screening will encompass the total pool of like Property in the custody of the University.

 2. Identification of Government-Owned Property